hongvin/kix1001/pages/tutorial/course.md

 # Welcome to KIX1001: Engineering Mathematics I

 This website contains all necessary info for the tutorial of KIX1001!
+I am your friendly instructor - Hong Vin.
+The following only applies if you are from Tutorial Group 1.

 ---